 - Journal good memories of your loved one.
 Decorate the journal and make special doodles in it that relate to him or her.
 Make that one specifically for the holidays and keep it in a private place for the next milestone.

 - Keep a box of tissues near for when you feel like crying.
 An empty room and a thick pillow are awesome for when you feel like screaming.

 - Write down all the movies, shows, and songs you’ve enjoyed together.
-Make a playlist, Netflix list, or Redbox Rental list and plan to listen or watch them this year.
+Make a playlist, Netflix list, or Redbox Rental list, and plan to listen to or watch them this year.
 If you don’t remember what they liked, pick something you think they would.

 - When the words escape you, look up bible verses or in memoriam quotes about mourning, sadness, family, and forgiveness.
 Then write them down in your journal.

 - Wear their favorite color during the milestones.
 My mom’s favorite color was blue.

 - Avoid storing those clapbacks in your mind.
 The bag of clapbacks can be heavy during a sensitive time.
 When the family gets disrespectful, attempts to drain your energy, and tries to bring up the past about your lost loved one, either walk away, walk completely out, or shut it down and let them know that they are being rude and it’s not the time or place to bring up some mess.
 Then, say nothing else to them about it.

 - Briefly share good memories about your lost loved one with your children, friends, or partners who may not have met them or have known them well.
 Share photos and share advice they used to give to you with others.